Johse/powerload-utilities/README.md

 ## IDB.Translate.BCP
 Creates a valid BCP-package from the content of the Intermediate Database.
 Therefor all information that should be transferred to Vault must be filled correctly in the according tables of the IDB.

+### Prerequsite
+This utility uses the bcpDevkit to create the BCP-package.
+Therefor it must be installed on the same machine, where the bcpToolkit is installed and licenced.

 ### Usage
 Start the tool with double click the file IDB.Translate.BCP.exe.
 A dialog opens where the needed settings are set and commands are executed: